GameAtraSabaNiaHaniPooria/EndlessRunner/README.md

    ```bash
    git clone https://github.com/GameAtraSabaNiaHaniPooria/EndlessRunner.git
    ```
 2. Open the project in Unity.
+Switch to the `develop` branch before opening the project in Unity.
 3. Play the game in the Unity Editor or build it for your preferred platform.

 ---